Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Self-Taught Optimizer (STOP)

-\paragraph{Intuition.} By using $\metautil$, STOP selects improver based on a \textit{downstream utility improvement}.
-This approach is motivated by the intuition that improvers that are good at improving downstream solutions may be more likely to be good scaffolding programs and thus to be good at self-improvement.
-Similarly, the intuition is that selecting for single-round improvements may lead to better multi-round improvements.
-In the maximization formulation, we discuss a meta-utility that covers both self-optimization and downstream optimization but is more expensive to evaluate.
-In practice, we allow the utilities and language model to impose budget constraints (e.g., limits on runtime or the number of times the function can be called) and the initial solutions to be generated by humans or the model.
-Moreover, the cost is then essentially $O((\mathrm{budget}_u + \mathrm{budget}_{L}) * \mathrm{budget}_\metautil)$, where each budget term corresponds to the number of times that function can be used by an improver.
+\cref{fig:pipeline} provides a visual schematic of the self-improvement pipeline envisaged in \cref{sec:problem}, while \cref{alg:recursive-improver} provides \textbf{S}elf-\textbf{T}aught \textbf{Op}timizer (\textbf{STOP}) pseudocode.
+The key observation is that the selection of $I$ is an optimization problem itself, to which we can recursively apply improvement.
+STOP begins with an initial \emph{seed improver} $I_0$.
+We define the \emph{$t$-th improver} as the output of $t$ self-improvement rounds with meta-utility $\metautil$: $ I_{t} \defeq I_{t-1}(\metautil, I_{t-1}, L). $ This is iterated for a prespecified number of iterations $T$, per available resources. \paragraph{Intuition.} By using $\metautil$, STOP selects improver based on a \textit{downstream utility improvement}.
+This approach is motivated by the intuitions that 1) improvers that are good at improving downstream solutions may be more likely to be good scaffolding programs and thus to be good at self-improvement, and 2) selecting for single-round improvements may lead to better multi-round improvements.
+In practice, we allow the utilities and LM to impose budget constraints and initial solutions to be generated by humans or a model.
+Moreover, the cost is essentially $O((\mathrm{budget}_u + \mathrm{budget}_{L}) * \mathrm{budget}_\metautil)$, where budget specifies the number of times an improver can use a function, with these asymptotics defined with respect to the budget parameters.\looseness=-1

-\paragraph{Designing the seed improver.} Our chosen seed improver (\cref{fig:seedalgo}) simply prompts the language model to generate candidate improvements of an initial solution and then returns the best solution according to the utility function.
-We chose this particularly simple form to provide nontrivial improvement for a generic downstream task while 1) encouraging the language model to be as ``creative'' as possible, 2) minimizing initial prompt complexity, since self-improvement introduces additional complexity due to nested references to code strings inside of prompts, and 3) minimizing the prompt token count and therefore the costs of querying a language model.
-We also considered other variants of this seed prompt but heuristically found that this version maximized the novelty of improver improvements proposed by the GPT-4 language model.